 - Defender Resource Center operating in Harare.

-- 11 justice roundtables with local lawyers and justices.
+- 11 justice roundtables held with local lawyers and justices.

 - 2,505,000 individuals reached through rights awareness campaigns